What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 26. Listen to Spiritual Leaders

-Listening to spiritual teachers and leaders can powerfully impact your mental, emotional, and spiritual health.
+Listening to spiritual teachers and leaders can powerfully impact your mental, emotional, and spiritual well-being.

 They have a high-vibrational spiritual frequency that is transmitted through their being and voices, which can help promote healing and personal growth.

-They give you a different perspective on life, and over time, just by listening to them, even if you have them in the background, your vibration will slowly rise.
+They offer a different perspective on life, and over time, simply by listening to them, even if you have them in the background, your vibration will gradually rise.

 27. Go Directly into Your Fear

-Our natural inclination is to analyze our fears, which leads to dancing around the surface of our fears without really resolving them.
+Our natural inclination is to analyze our fears, which often leads to merely skirting the surface of our fears without truly resolving them.

 Instead of analyzing, resisting, suppressing, or ignoring them, go deeper and experience the fear directly.